chischte/debounce-library/README.md

 	// FIND OUT IF THE BUTTON HAS SWITCHED TO HIGH testSwitch.switchedHigh(); // returns 1 if a switch to high has happened

 	// FIND OUT IF THE BUTTON HAS SWITCHED TO LOW testSwitch.switchedLow(); // returns 1 if a switch to low has happened

-**An example of how the functions can be used can be found in the example code "debounce_example_code".**
+**An example of how the functions can be used can be found in the example code.**

 Installation